 How big is Germany?

 By size, I mean north-south and east-west dimensions.
-At her “tallest” or “widest” points, Germany is about 533 miles (or 857 kilometers if you’re German) from north to south and about 388 miles (or 625 kilometers) from eastern Germany to West Germany.
+At its “tallest” or “widest” points, Germany is about 533 miles (or 857 kilometers if you’re German) from north to south and about 388 miles (or 625 kilometers) from eastern Germany to West Germany.

-That means the north-south distance is about the same as the distance between the borders of Colorado and Nebraska and the east-west difference is about the same as the driving distance between Oklahoma City and Austin, Texas.
+That means the north-south distance is about the same as the distance between the borders of Colorado and Nebraska, and the east-west difference is about the same as the driving distance between Oklahoma City and Austin, Texas.

-See related: Best Car Museums in Germany
+See related: Car Museums in Germany

-How big is Germany in square miles?
+Germany in square miles